abstractsins/envelope-budget/README.md

 The back end is currently hosted on AWS but I currently can not keep the server running for on-demand testing of the live site.
 Both the front end and back end can be run locally.

-A sample set of envelopes is contained in the code {SHOW WHERE}, but commented out.
+A sample set of envelopes is contained in the code, but commented out.
 Feel free to uncomment it, or start from scratch and use the `POST` route to start adding envelopes.
+Sample envelopes can be uncommented either at line 166 in `main.js` or line 119 in `server.js` or line 46 in envelopes.js.

 Each route includes friendly console logging for ease of tracing.
 Morgan is also used as middleware.